 - a.
 Advisory Boards HCPs give Gilead independent advice and contribute with their expertise on particular aspects of Gilead's strategy or the use of Gilead's medicines, where the knowledge cannot be obtained within Gilead.
 Gilead may pay an honorarium to each participant and / or pay their travelling expenses to the place where the meeting is being held. - b.
 Meetings Gilead arranges meetings for HCPs on different topics such as education on a specific therapy area or other scientific events.
 The knowledge and expertise of HCPs are often needed to help conduct these events.
-Gilead may pay an honorarium and/or travelling expenses to the consultants participating in these events. - c.
+Gilead may pay an honorarium and/or travelling expenses to the consultants participating in these events. - Individual support Gilead may support one or more HCPs to attend a scientific conference or congress which might include paying the HCPs' conference fees and / or their travelling expenses.

+- d.
 HCO Sponsorship Gilead may Sponsor one or more HCOs who will choose which HCPs to send to a conference.
-In this case, Gilead does not know which HCPs received the ToVs and will therefore report the ToVs against the relevant HCOs. - d.
-Clinical trials Gilead pays HCOs to participate in clinical trials which are an essential part of ensuring that medicines are effective and have an appropriate safety profile.
+In this case, Gilead does not know which HCPs received the ToVs and will therefore report the ToVs against the relevant HCOs. - e.
+Clinical trials prior to approval Gilead pays HCOs to participate in clinical trials which are an essential part of ensuring that medicines are effective and have an appropriate safety profile.
 Gilead may also pay travelling expenses for HCPs involved in clinical trials to travel to meetings with other HCPs involved in the same clinical trials.
 Clinical trials ToVs are reported within the aggregated figure for research and development activities within each country provided the clinical trials are not Non-Interventional Retrospective.
-Following the relevant EFPIA guidance, any ToVs for Non-Interventional Retrospective clinical trials are reported at individual level as fees for services and associated travelling expenses.
+Following the relevant EFPIA guidance, any ToVs for Non-Interventional Retrospective clinical trials are reported at individual level as fees for services and associated travelling expenses. - f.

-- e.
 Market research small ToVs might be made to HCPs in return for answering questions about Gilead products and / or a therapeutic area.
-Gilead only participates in "blind" market research where it does not know the identities of the participants.
-Gilead has therefore not reported any ToVs for market research activities. - f.
+Gilead only participates in "blind" market research where it does not know any individual patient data.
+Gilead has therefore not reported any ToVs for market research activities. - g.
 Investigator Sponsored Research research may be undertaken by individual HCPs and / or HCOs where they would like to investigate a particular aspect of a Gilead medicine.
-This type of research, where supported by paying a Grant to the relevant HCO, is reported as a ToV under the appropriate heading. - g.
-Grants and Donations Gilead may make grants or donations to HCOs to enhance patient care or for the purpose of supporting research. - h.
-Note that food and drink is not reportable under the EFPIA Disclosure Code.
+This type of research, where supported by paying a Grant to the relevant HCO, is reported as a ToV under the appropriate heading. - h.
+Grants and Donations Gilead may make grants or donations to HCOs for the purpose of supporting healthcare, scientific research or education, with no consequent obligation on the recipient to provide goods or services to the benefit of the donor in return. - i.
+Note that food and drink is not reportable under the AIFP Code of Practice.